The 10 best AI app builders in 2026 (Tested & reviewed)

 Cursor best features

-- Multi-file and tab edits: Consistent changes across your codebase
+- Multi-file and tab edits: Make Cconsistent changes across your codebase.

-- Context retrieval: References relevant files and libraries automatically
+- Context retrieval: Reference relevant files and libraries automatically.

-- Bugbot: Automated PR review with one-click fixes
+- Bugbot: Automate PR review with one-click fixes.

 Cursor pricing

-- Hobby: Free — limited Agent requests and autocomplete, includes a two-week Pro trial
+- Hobby: Free plan with limited Agent requests and autocomplete

-- Pro: $20/month — unlimited autocomplete, extended Agent usage, Background Agents, Bugbot, larger context windows
+- Individual: $20/month with unlimited autocomplete, extended Agent usage, Background Agents, Bugbot, larger context windows

-- Teams: $40/user/month — Privacy Mode, centralized billing, admin dashboard, SAML/OIDC SSO
+- Teams: $40/user/month with privacy mode, centralized billing, admin dashboard, SAML/OIDC SSO

-- Enterprise: Custom pricing — SCIM, advanced controls, and priority support
+- Enterprise: Custom pricing with SCIM, advanced controls, and priority support

 7. Windsurf — best for agentic coding across your codebase